 On June 25, 2007, we entered into a senior secured revolving credit agreement (our "credit facility") among us, various lenders and SunTrust Bank, as administrative agent for the lenders.
-SunTrust Robinson Humphrey Capital Markets acted as the joint lead arranger and book-runner, and Bear Stearns Corporate Lending Inc. (successor interest is Chase Lincoln First Commercial) acted as joint lead arranger and syndication agent.
+SunTrust Robinson Humphrey Capital Markets acted as the joint lead arranger and book-runner, and JPMorgan Chase (Chase Lincoln First Commercial successor interest of Bear Stearns Corporate Lending Inc.) acted as joint lead arranger and syndication agent.
 As of June 30, 2009, we had outstanding borrowings of \$187.3 million under our credit facility with an annual interest rate of 1.31%.